Arthur sat atop a multi-story car pack watching the chaos beneath him.

 So many pot noodles.

-When the news and media started reporting strange happening’s it sparked a dim far off interest in Arthur.
-There had been angel sightings across the globe, eye-witness accounts claiming to have seen winged folk with shiny golden halos and sparkling teeth swooping about the skies.
+When the news media started reporting strange global events, it sparked a dim far off interest in Arthur.
+There had been angel sightings across the globe, eye-witness accounts claiming to have seen winged folk with shiny golden halos and sparkling teeth whooshing about the place and getting up to no good.

-There were accounts of monsters appearing from the shadows and the ground, taking babies and children, dogs, rats (which was a rare positive), trolleys, packaged goods, spare tyres, Tories, important people and tramps (this list is not exhaustive).
+There were accounts of monsters appearing from the shadows and the ground, taking babies and children, dogs, rats (which was a rare positive), trolleys, packaged goods, spare tyres, government officials, jars and the homeless (this list is not exhaustive).

-Religions everywhere ran for cover or begged the Almighty while Atheist’s looked on nervously, some even completing a checklist of which religions had been wiped out and who was left.
-As they were whittled down, some joined a religion hoping it was the true one.
+Religions everywhere ran for cover or begged the Almighty, while Atheist’s looked on nervously, some even completing a checklist of which religions had been wiped out and who was left.
+As they were whittled down, some joined a religion hoping it was the one true faith and that they'd be spared.
 With celestial being's tearing about the planet there could be no doubt that God was real.

-Arthur decided he hated Him anyway, fuck him.
+Arthur decided he hated Him anyway, so fuck him.

 The prospect of God had always annoyed Arthur and now that His existence seemed more than probable, he resented the fucker even more.
 It’s a shit storm to end a mess of a creation that should never have happened.
 Why create humans with the ability of independent thought but limit them so anyway?
 Bacteria with some brain power.
 What a miracle.

-I’ll finish this bottle then jump, he thought to himself, hoping the angel would hear his thoughts and whip on over, taking care of business for him.
+I’ll finish this bottle then jump, he thought to himself, hoping the angel would sense his thoughts, whip on over, and take care of business for him.
 If I time it just right, perhaps I’ll land on someone unpleasant and take them with me.
 Then he thought better of it, he wouldn’t want to survive his fall, that would just be beyond inconvenient.

 He laughed, took out his penis and urinated onto the madness below.